PredatorFeesh/RestaurantSystem-csc322/README.md

 ## Fall, 2019, CSc 32200, Professor Jie Wei

-Our specification document is titled [prof_req_f19.pdf](https://github.com/PredatorFeesh/RestaurantSystem-csc322/blob/master/proj_req_f19.pdf), view it to learn more about exactly we are supposed to create.
+Our specification document can be viewed [here](https://github.com/PredatorFeesh/RestaurantSystem-csc322/blob/master/proj_req_f19.pdf).

 ### Quick Overview

 This service links customers with different food options from local restaurants with different choices.
+Also acts as a mini-restaurant management system allowing managers, salespeople, delivery members, customers and cooks to interact.
+More information of the specifications below.

 The 5 user types: